 Ask any Israeli, and they’ll say that Israel’s signature summer beverage is hands down the “ice cafe.”
-We’re not talking about your regular iced coffee (though those are also delicious) – we’re talking about a frozen coffee shake.
+We’re not talking about your regular iced coffee (which in Israel is called “cold coffee” or “cafe kar” and is also delicious) – we’re talking about a frozen coffee shake.
 Light and fluffy on top, these slushy-like shakes are sold at nearly every coffee shop during the summer months.
 We at Via Sabra are the first to understand the importance of a cold summer drink!

 Explore the Sorek Cave